-In 21 states and four California counties counties, all alcohol-impaired driving offenders, including first-time offenders, must install interlocks to resume driving.
-An additional 12 states (Alabama, Delaware, Florida, Maryland, Michigan, New Hampshire, New Jersey, North Carolina, Oklahoma, Texas, Wisconsin, and Wyoming) require interlocks for first-time offenders with high BACs (usually 0.15 percent or higher) and for repeat offenders, 9 states (California, Georgia, Idaho, Kentucky, Massachusetts, Mississippi, Montana, Pennsylvania, and South Carolina) require them only for repeat offenders, and 2 states (Nevada and Tennessee) only for high-BAC first time offenders.
+In 21 states and four California counties, all alcohol-impaired driving offenders, including first-time offenders, must install interlocks to resume driving.
+An additional 12 states (Alabama, Delaware, Florida, Maryland, Michigan, New Hampshire, New Jersey, North Carolina, Oklahoma, Texas, Wisconsin, and Wyoming) require interlocks for first-time offenders with high BACs (usually 0.15 percent or higher) and for repeat offenders, 10 states (California, Georgia, Idaho, Kentucky, Massachusetts, Mississippi, Montana, Pennsylvania, South Carolina, and Tennessee) require them only for repeat offenders, and 1 state (Nevada) only for high-BAC offenders.
 Six states (Indiana, Iowa, North Dakota, Ohio, Rhode Island, and South Dakota) and the District of Columbia have no mandatory interlock requirements.

 An Institute study showed that mandatory interlock laws for all offenders are effective.

 Researchers looked at what happened in Washington when the state expanded its interlock requirement in 2004 to cover everyone convicted of DUI, not just those with multiple offenses or high BACs.
 They found the recidivism rate fell 12 percent for first-time offenders with BACs under 0.15 percent.
 The law change was associated with an 8.3 percent reduction in single-vehicle late-night crash risk, suggesting a general deterrent effect of the expanded interlock requirement.